TurBoss/blt/doc/tree.rst

   *nodeName*.  *VarName is the name of a variable in *nodeName*.

 *treeName* **lastchild** *nodeName*
-  Returns the ID of the last child in the *nodeName*'s list of subtrees.
+  Returns the node ID of the last child in the *nodeName*'s list of subtrees.
   If *nodeName* is a leaf (has no children), then "-1" is returned.

 *treeName* **move** *nodeName* *parentNode* ?\ *switches* ... ?